opcaic/Warlight/README.md

 In each game round, each army may move or attack only once.
 For example, suppose that player 1 has 6 armies in North Africa, and moves 4 more armies from Congo to North Africa.
 In that same round, the player may attack from North Africa to Brazil with at most 5 armies; the newly arrived armies may not attack.
 Suppose that the attack succeeds and 4 surviving armies occupy Brazil.
 The player must wait until the next round before launching a subsequent attack from Brazil.

 The game is played until one player has no armies remaining; that player has lost.
-If 100 rounds are played and both players still have armies on the board, the game is a draw.
+If 100 rounds are played and both players still have armies on the board, the player with the most regions wins.
+If both players have the same number of regions, the player with the most armies wins.
+If both players have the same number of regions and armies (which is extremely unlikely), the game is a draw.

 ## User interface